 Emergency medical treatment

-The NSW guardianship law does not address whether or not a health professional can withhold or withdraw treatment on an urgent basis without consent.
-However, if the health professional believes treatment would be futile, he or she does not have to provide such treatment, and the treatment can be lawfully withheld or withdrawn without obtaining consent.
+The NSW guardianship law does not address whether or not a medical practitioner can withhold or withdraw treatment in an emergency without consent.
+However, if the medical practitioner believes treatment would be futile, he or she does not have to provide such treatment, and the treatment can be lawfully withheld or withdrawn without obtaining consent.

 Complaints and dispute resolution